valerio1805/ProgettoProgrammazione2k20/README.md

 | /GetFieldStats | GET | The user sees the stats of a particular field calculated using the all databse | |
 | /GetFieldStats | POST | The user sees the stats of a particular field calcutaed using the records that satisfy the filter | A correct filter |

-A very important part is to analize the filter that the user adds.
-The operation is automatically done by the application analizing each carachter that is been insered
+A very important part is to analize the filter that the user adds, that is always made when a Request requires a body.
+The operation is automatically done by the application analizing each carachter that is been insered.
+If there are some problem, the application understands which type of error is in the filter and gives back a message to the user.
+Otherwise, the filter is convert in a variabile of type TotalFilters that is composed by a macroperator and an ArrayList of filters.
+After that, the varibile TotalFilters is used to understand which type of filtering the system has to do.
+With it the records of database will be choiced.
+So the request wil be done only with the tweets that satisfy the filter/s.

 ## Launch